jjalexander1/QLLWebsiteRemake/README.md

 To get started with this project, follow these steps:

-### 1. Clone the Repository
+### Clone the Repository

 ```bash
 git clone https://github.com/jjalexander1/QLLWebsiteRemake.git
 cd qll-website-remake
 ```

-Request permission from Jack (jjalexander1) to make contributions to the repository.
+Request permission from Jack (jjalexander1) through github if you want to make contributions to the repository.

 ## Tech Stack